 Make sure: Your provider considers whether your schedule fits with the desired regimen and that you can handle the cost of medicines.

 There's no one right answer to which medications you should take and when.
 The same applies to when to raise the dose or add a new drug to the mix as blood glucose creeps up and insulin production declines.
-The American Diabetes Association and European Association for the Study of Diabetes suggest that you keep your eye on the A1C bull's-eye of 7 percent or less.
-If you're not hitting your target, work with your provider to increase or add medicines as quickly as possible to reach your goal.
-For example, the process of starting metformin to reaching the maximum dose should occur over just one to two months.
+The American Diabetes Association and European Association for the Study of Diabetes suggest that you keep your eye on the A1C level that you and your health care provider agree is best for you.
+Many younger and healthier people should shoot for an A1C of 7 percent or lower.
+However, older individuals may not need to aim quite so low; an A1C of 7.5 percent or 8 percent may be sufficient to keep them healthy.
+If you're not hitting your target, work with your provider to increase or add medicines as quickly as possible to reach your A1C goal.
+For example, the process of starting metformin (you want to start with a low dose, like most medications) to reaching the maximum dose should occur over just one to two months.

 "Way too often people and their providers wait too long to start, increase, or add medicines to the mix," says diabetes educator Virginia Valentine.
 Contact your provider to get the necessary changes made between office visits, if necessary.